ricebear-org/ricebear-org.github.io/discord.md

 For a bot to be eligible to join, all of these following requirements must be met to be available on main channels:

 - They must have a useful purpose.
-- They must be hostable on ricebear Server (in other words, must be self-hostable on a relatively low spec Linux server).
+- They must be hostable on ricebear Server (in other words, must be self-hostable on a relatively low spec server).
 - They must be configurable to not store excessive private data and send anonymized telemetry to a non-ricebear owned server.
 Having no telemetry is a plus.

 For organization channels, the only requirement is to be a useful bot.